It seems most people are self-publishing. With the limited traditional publishing opportunities, it only makes sense.

 If not, do your research.

-You might want to start out with learning how to write if you’re not already a writer.
-Read books, take classes, do whatever you need to in order to write right.
-Keep in mind that this includes learning about revisions, editing, and proofing.
+You might want to start by learning how to write if you’re not already a writer.
+Read books, take classes, do whatever you need to write right.
+Keep in mind that this includes learning about revisions, editing, and proofreading.

-While self-publishing is gaining ground by leaps and bounds, there are still those books that are poorly written and published that weigh the arena down.
+While self-publishing is gaining ground by leaps and bounds, there are still poorly written and poorly published books that weigh the arena down.

 While writing a quality book is paramount, the book’s design and cover are also crucial.